docQodly/docs/docs/language/string.md

 #### Example 1

 The following example illustrates how `num` works when passed a string argument.
-Each line assigns a number to the *vResult* variable.
-The comments describe the results:

 ```qs
  var vResult : number